meerachotai/benchmark_imprinting/README.md

 ## Step 3: Calling Imprinting

 Steps 1 and 2 can be skipped in favor of providing real-data files for mapping and calling imprinting Step 3 onwards.
-However, there are some file name conventions that **must** be followed in order for this to work - refer to the next section below.
+However, there are some file name conventions that **must** be followed in order for these methods to work - refer to individual Method sections for more information.

-Depending on the method being used, some additional conventions are also required for input files, so refer to individual Method sections for more information.

-### Required conventions:

-#### FASTQ files
-For this particular step, a specific FASTQ file name is required in order to map the reads correctly.

-* The file name MUST end with the suffix **`cross_replicate.fq`**
-* The address and the prefix of the file names should be placed under the option -f

-**Example:**

-The simulation steps above have the following file for the first (1) replicate, for the replicate cross AxB with the prefix being `$strainA_$strainB_`.
-Adding the file's location to the prefix, the file is called: `$outdir/reads_simul/$strainA_$strainB_AxB_1.fq`.

-Following the above convention, under -f option place: -f `$outdir/reads_simul/$strainA_$strainB_`

-If you followed with the steps 1 and 2, there's no need to use -f at all, it is done for you by default.

 ## Method A: Anderson et al.